ExpediaGroup/graphql-kotlin/docs/client/client-overview.md

 See [graphql-kotlin-client-example](https://github.com/ExpediaGroup/graphql-kotlin/tree/master/examples/client) project for complete working examples of Gradle and Maven based projects.

-### Generating GraphQL Client
+### Generating GraphQL Operations

-By default, GraphQL Kotlin build plugins will attempt to generate GraphQL clients from all `*.graphql` files located under `src/main/resources`.
-Queries are validated against the target GraphQL schema, which can be manually provided, retrieved by the plugins through introspection (as configured in examples above) or downloaded directly from a custom SDL endpoint.
+By default, GraphQL Kotlin build plugins will attempt to generate GraphQL operations from all `*.graphql` files located under `src/main/resources`.
+Operations are validated against the target GraphQL schema, which can be manually provided, retrieved by the plugins through introspection (as configured in examples above) or downloaded directly from a custom SDL endpoint.
 See our documentation for more details on supported [Gradle tasks](../plugins/gradle-plugin-tasks.md) and [Maven Mojos](../plugins/maven-plugin-goals.md).

-When creating your GraphQL queries make sure to always specify an operation name and name the files accordingly.
-Each one of your query files will generate a corresponding Kotlin file with a class matching your operation name that will act as a wrapper for all corresponding data classes.
+When creating your GraphQL operations make sure to always specify an operation name and name the files accordingly.
+Each one of your GraphQL operation files will generate a corresponding Kotlin file with a class matching your operation name that will act as a wrapper for all corresponding data classes.
 For example, given `HelloWorldQuery.graphql` with `HelloWorldQuery` as the operation name, GraphQL Kotlin plugins will generate a corresponding `HelloWorldQuery.kt` file with a `HelloWorldQuery` class under the configured package.